NadiaDu1999/E-commerce-sales-dashboard-analysis/README.md

 SCROLL DOWN to see some interesting insights!!

 ⭐️1.
 Overview ![Overview](https://github.com/NadiaDu1999/E-commerce-sales-dashboard-analysis/blob/main/overview.png)

 • Sales Trends: Overall sales in 2025 are higher than 2024, except for a dip in September–October.

 • Top Markets & Channels: The US is the largest contributor to sales.
 The website drives over 45% of total sales.

+• The highest net revenue of the company come from "Annual Adobe Creative Cloud All Apps" in Australia.

 ⭐️2.
 Customer Analytics ![Customer Analytics](https://github.com/NadiaDu1999/E-commerce-sales-dashboard-analysis/blob/main/customer.png)